PELock/StringEncrypt-Python/README.md

 # StringEncrypt — String & File Encryption for Python Developers

-StringEncrypt allows you to **encrypt strings and files** using randomly generated algorithm, generating a unique decryption code (so-called *polymorphic code*) each time in the selected programming language.
+StringEncrypt allows you to **encrypt strings and files** using a randomly generated algorithm, generating a unique decryption code (so-called *polymorphic code*) each time in the selected programming language.